linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-16-checking-ipv6-status.md

 tags: ['ipv6']
 ---

+> Note: Dec 2016 - Had to move the site to a provide who doesn't provide IPv6.
+Hopefully the provider will use IPv6 soon.

 In an [earlier post]({% post_url 2015-02-15-ipv6-blog-ip %}), I setup IPv6 on
 the server hosting this blog.
 I figured out how to verify the IPv6 setup.